Flutes and Veggies

 Vegan, gluten-free, grain-free, nut-free, soy-free, refined sugar-free

-Yield: 2 quarts / Prep time: 30 min / Total time: about 3-5 days
+Yield: about 1 1/2 quarts (serves 8) / Prep time: 15 minutes / Total time: about 3-5 days

-Adapted from a recipe from Minimalist Baker's Everyday Cooking
+Adapted from a recipe on the Kitchn.

 Picture